rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 to one of the places that you opted into this unsafety.
 That makes these bugs much easier to find.
 Because of this, it's important to contain your unsafe code to as small of an area as possible.
-Once you use unsafe inside of a module, any of the code in that module is supect.
+Once you use unsafe inside of a module, any of the code in that module is suspect.
 Keep them small and you'll thank yourself later.

 One final note about unsafe blocks: while unsafe blocks let you do almost